shoui520/shoui520.github.io/docs/vn-bsd.md

 ### Extracting the ISO

-Navigate to the directory of the disc image file.

 !!! info "MDS/MDF"
 	If you have Alcohol 120% CD/DVD Images (MDS/MDF), you need to use tools such as `mdf2iso`.
 Common syntax is
 	```bash